Loyalty Has An Expiration Date

 Don’t be that person that wants to be liked so much that you will just make yourself so convenient that you no longer have any self-respect.
-(In fact posted a quote for single women related to this…never try to be convenient for a man because you cannot be special and convenient at the same time)

 I remember so many times in my life when I was “trying to be a good person” all the while others behavior was ticking me off inside.
 I would keep quiet and either just remove them and never speak up or resent them.
 This isn’t productive either, because sometimes you need to set expectations so people know how to treat you.
 So the next time someone does something communicate your standards in a respectful way, if they don’t respect your standards remove them from your life.
 Others only have power over us that we give to them.

 Remember loyalty has an expiration date and it may be that today is that date for some people in your life.